gatesofdawnstudio/gatesofdawnstudio.github.io/readme.md

 <a href="https://womensaudiomission.org/"><img src="https://i.imgur.com/byLXLdT.png">

+## Pricing
+_I provide affordable project based rates and a relaxed environment with flexible scheduling and payment options._

+### Projects
+- Flat rate: $500/song
+  - Includes pre-production, tracking, comping, editing, and mixing
+  - I can including mastering as well with this package, but I would prefer to refer this out to another engineer who specializes in mastering

+### Individual services
+- Mixing
+  - $100/song
+  - 10% discount on four or more songs
+- Tracking
+  - $100/hour
+  - 5% discount on four hour blocks
+  - 10% discount on eight hour blocks

 ## Contact
 Please reach out via this [form](https://forms.gle/8vqS33juHe4fUass7) if you would like to work with me.
-We can discuss your project, pricing, etc. via a virtual or in person meeting, with no commitment from you.
+We can discuss your project via a virtual or in person meeting, with no commitment from you.

 ## Studio
 See my gear list [here](./studio.md).